donalffons/opencascade.js/embind/conventions.md

 ### Overloaded Functions

 * OpenCascade makes heavy use of overloaded functions.
 JavaScript supports overloading by number of arguments only.
 C++ supports overloading by return type, by number of arguments and by type of arguments.
-To solve this incompatibility, all overloads of a functions should be postfixed with integers.
+To solve this incompatibility, all overloads of a function should be postfixed with integers.

   E.g. the class `gp_Pnt` has the following overloads for the function `SetCoord`:
   ```cpp
   void SetCoord (const Standard_Integer Index, const Standard_Real Xi);